s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 - Suffering is inevitable, it is expected.
 - Suffering is bad but without it, pleasure would not have the same effect.
 - Suffering calls for action.
-- We do not have much control over what happens but we can choose our response to them.
-- We should be kind to ourselves when our fundamentally flawed brain can't respond rationally to a situation.

 ### Self-Care
 In [this](https://www.youtube.com/watch?v=AomPemsgjmg) documentary about the trend of height-enhancing surgery in India, a 155cm (5 feet) tall man shares his experience.
 He talks about how his peers would make fun of his height when he was in school.
 He was a bright student and thought that he if studies hard and does well in life - maybe it will overshadow his short height.
 He went on to become an engineer, learn 9 languages and acquire 5 academic degrees including a master's in arts and business.
 The comments and ridicule on his height however, did not stop.
 Thus, he decided to go through a dangerous surgery and 6 months of painful recovery to alter his body in his 40s.